image of finished dining room accent wall with a corner of the dark wood table set with cocktails and snacks

 View to the west showing the dining room into the kitchen and out the back french doors

-And to the west is the dining room, with a powder room right around the corner, and then the kitchen with french doors out to a deck and bricked courtyard and parking spot off the alley.
+And to the left is this picture with the dining room to the right, with a powder room around the corner, and then the kitchen with french doors out to a deck and bricked courtyard and parking spot off the alley.

 After the library wall (yes, the floating shelf library wall — who’s heard of such a thing?), Katie thought the small powder room might be a good place to inject a bit of personality.